Cuprate: Copper(III) and copper(IV)

-Hexafluorocuprate(III) [CuF6](3−) and hexafluorocuprate(IV) [CuF6](2−) are rare examples of copper(III) and copper(IV) complexes.
+Hexafluorocuprate(III) CuF_{6}(3−) and hexafluorocuprate(IV) CuF_{6}(2−) are rare examples of copper(III) and copper(IV) complexes.
 They are strong oxidizing agents.

 Organic cuprates

 Structure of lithium diphenylcuprate(I) etherate, 2Ph2Cu]−Li+*2OEt2.

 Cuprates have a role in organic synthesis.
 They are invariably Cu(I), although Cu(II) or even Cu(III) intermediates are invoked in some chemical reactions.
-Organic cuprates often have the idealized formulas [CuR2]− and [CuR3](2−), both of which contain copper in an oxidation state of +1, where R is an alkyl or aryl.
+Organic cuprates often have the idealized formulas CuR_{2}− and CuR_{3}(2−), both of which contain copper in an oxidation state of +1, where R is an alkyl or aryl.
 These reagents find use as nucleophilic alkylating reagents.